Net-Base FAQ

 Server architecture

-When APIs and services only sound technically modern but are not cleanly cut functionally, they quickly become a problem.
-This FAQ classifies exactly these decisions.
+If APIs and services only sound technically modern but are not cleanly defined from a domain perspective, they quickly become a problem.
+This FAQ puts these decisions into context.

-Many systems do not fail because of the API idea, but because server logic is later improvised onto a desktop inventory.
-We plan these parts consciously together.
+Many systems do not fail because of the API idea, but because server logic is later improvised onto an existing desktop install base.
+We plan these parts deliberately together.

-When does a specialist application additionally need a REST server?
+When does an enterprise application additionally require a REST server?

-As soon as multiple clients, portals, mobile accesses, external integrations or decoupled processes should use the same business logic in a controlled way.
+As soon as multiple clients, portals, mobile access, external integrations or decoupled processes need to use the same business logic in a controlled manner.

 Yes.
-Background processes, scheduling, synchronization, exports, license services and technical companion processes are part of our typical tasks.
+Background processes, scheduling, synchronization, exports, license services and technical auxiliary processes are among our typical tasks.

 How is business consistency maintained between client, REST and service?

-Through an architecture in which business rules are not hidden in individual interfaces but remain jointly usable and traceable.
+By an architecture in which business rules are not hidden in individual interfaces, but remain jointly usable and traceable.

 Read the topic in detail

-If you want to move from this FAQ to the more in-depth specialist page, you will find there the broader context with architecture, examples, decision criteria and related topics.
+If you want to move from this FAQ to the in-depth technical page, you will find the broader context there with architecture, examples, decision criteria and related topics.

 Platform